Literacy

 Words occur frequently in everyday life - such words generally are not worth teaching explicitly as they will be absorbed via natural exposure.

-Words that occur across a range of domains are characteristic of written texts and occur less frequently in oral language.
+Tier 2 Words that occur across a range of domains are characteristic of written texts and occur less frequently in oral language.

-Words consist of technical vocabulary specific to a certain domain or discipline.
+Tier 3 Words consist of technical vocabulary specific to a certain domain or discipline.
 They are subject specific and highly specialised.

 These words form the Keystone Vocabulary for each unit in a subject – the most important words that we need our students to know and understand.
-As part of this, we have introduced Frayer Models across the school.
+We know that if we can help students to understand these key words then we can help them predict the meanings of a number of other words they encounter in the future.

 Frayer Model Example